FOREX-Dollar steadies after one-two punch from Aussie, Chinese yuan

 China's yuan under pressure https://tmsnrt.rs/3Q2m7GI

-(Additional reporting by Rae Wee in Singapore; Editing by Sam Holmes, Jamie Freed and Krishna Chandra Eluri)
+(Additional reporting by Rae Wee in Singapore; Editing by Krishna Chandra Eluri and David Holmes)

 ((Rae.Wee@thomsonreuters.com;))